SCRT-HQ/VaporShell/docs/glossary/New-VSWAFIPSet.md

----
-layout: glossary
-title: New-VSWAFIPSet
-categories: glossary
-label1: Category
-data1: Documentation
-label2: Depth
-data2: Deep
-schema: 2.0.0
----

 # New-VSWAFIPSet

 ## SYNOPSIS
-Adds an AWS::WAF::IPSet resource to the template
+Adds an AWS::WAF::IPSet resource to the template.
+Contains one or more IP addresses or blocks of IP addresses specified in Classless Inter-Domain Routing (CIDR notation.
+AWS WAF supports IPv4 address ranges: /8 and any range between /16 through /32.
+AWS WAF supports IPv6 address ranges: /24, /32, /48, /56, /64, and /128.

 ## SYNTAX